 • Multiple congenital joint contractures or dysmorphic features in one fourth of patients

-• Selective wasting first of distal leg and then of distal arm muscles in some patients
+• Selective wasting of distal leg and arm muscles in some patients

 • Proximal greater than distal limb and axial muscle weakness, mild facial weakness and ptosis, and normal ocular ductions in the majority

 • Proximal and sometimes distal muscle weakness.
 Ptosis and respiratory weakness are uncommon.

 DPAGT1, ALG2, ALG14, and GMPPB myasthenias

 • Limb-girdle or diffuse weakness; ocular ductions spared

 • Ataxia, intellectual disability, and cortical hyperexcitability